This isn’t how you thought life abroad would feel.

 So instead of staying stuck in second-guessing or uncertainty, you begin to feel more steady, more clear, and more at home in your life abroad.

-Not just in how you understand it, but in how it actually feels day to day.
+Not just in how you think about your life abroad, but in how it actually feels to live it.